xamarin/xamarin-forms-samples/Todo/README.md

 In all cases the tasks are stored in a local SQLite database.

-For more information about the sample see [Working with a Local Database](https://developer.xamarin.com/guides/xamarin-forms/working-with/databases/).
+For more information about the sample see [Working with a Local Database](https://docs.microsoft.com/xamarin/xamarin-forms/data-cloud/data/databases).

-_Note_: This sample may not work on Xamarin Live Player due to dependency on SQLite.

-Learn more about Xamarin Live Player limitations [here](https://developer.xamarin.com/guides/cross-platform/live/limitations/#Limitations)

 ![Todo application screenshot](Screenshots/01All.png "Todo application screenshot")